Brighton TV Academy at Latest TV

-Latest TV Brighton offers you the opportunity to train within Brighton’s TV channel on a working with experienced broadcasters’ basis, using the most modern TV technology in our world class studios.
-You are trained to make your own programmes, which can then be broadcast.
+Latest TV Brighton offers you the opportunity to train within Brighton’s TV channel working with professional broadcasters, using the most modern TV technology in our world class studios.
+You will learn the skills to make programmes for broadcast.

 We offer flexible training packages suited to your individual requirements to learn specific skills in the TV industry

-1 week: TV studio taster course – learning core skills in the studio1 week TV studio taster course – learning core skills in the studio
+1 week – £300: Taster course – learning core skills in the studio

-1 month: Gaining proficiency in a key focussed skill
+1 month – £1000: Gaining proficiency in a key focused skill tailored to you

 You will get on-screen accreditation for your work shown – a benefit you can only get from working at a TV station.